InScene/essay/docs/guide/GIT_GUIDE.md

 ## <a name="commit"></a> Commit Message Format

-*This specification is inspired by and supersedes the [AngularJS commit message format][commit-message-format].*

 This convention is identical to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification or the one used by Angular.

 We have very precise rules over how our Git commit messages must be formatted.